 Over 5,100 people have died from the virus, according to the Orange County Health Care Agency.

-Newport Beach was the first city to cancel.
+Newport Beach was one of the first cities to cancel.

 One Councilman said it would be difficult to maintain a local emergency as the economy reopens and tourism returns following months of closures.

 “Far too many elected officials are keeping their cities in states of emergency while also posting pictures of themselves in crowds over the Fourth of July.
 Credibility in crisis matters, and these actions erode public confidence.”Will O’Neill, Newport Beach City Councilman via text message

 Earlier this month, Fullerton and Huntington Beach City Council members unanimously voted to end their local emergencies.
 Huntington Beach officials are expected to finalize their decision early next month.

 The same day Newport Beach terminated its local emergency, the County’s board of supervisors voted to continue its emergency largely due to the access to state and federal funding the emergency provides.